 You’ll also find a section on what to do if you already have cardiovascular disease.

-Weight Training Keeps You Lean and Improves Metabolic Health
+Strength Training Keeps You Lean And Improves Metabolic Health

-Have you ever wondered why you are gaining more weight as you age, while you seemingly eat more or less the same amount when you were young and fitter?
+Have you ever wondered why you are gaining more weight as you age, while you seemingly eat more or less the same amount when you were younger and fitter?

 As I got older, I noticed that I gain weight easier.
 When I was in high school or college, I was eating whatever I want without getting fat.
 Actually, I was so skinny that my parents would try to talk me into eating more.